Mauricio Daza

-Mauricio Antonio Daza Carrasco (born 21 March 1972) is a Chilean lawyer who is a member of the Chilean Constitutional Convention.
+Mauricio Daza Carrasco (born 21 March 1972) is a Chilean lawyer and independent politician.
+He served as a member of the Constitutional Convention between 2021 and 2022, representing the 28th District of the Magallanes and Chilean Antarctica Region.

 He began to be known in Chile through his complaints to Soquimich and Penta, as well as by appearing on talk shows like Mentiras Verdaderas.

 During the Chilean social outbreak, he was human rights lawyer.